How to use mutual TLS

 - Click My Apps.

-- Select the app that will make the TLS protected requests.
+- Select the app that should make the TLS protected requests.

 - Click Edit.